Codigo-io/platform/examples/solana_native/basic_nft/README.md

 ## CIDL Quickstart

-In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) by building a simple Solana counter program.
+In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) by building a simple Solana basic NFT program.

 > If you are following along from your local environment, this guide assumes you have successfully installed and configured the Solana tool suite.
 If you are working from Código Studio, you don’t need to worry; the Solana tool suite comes installed and configured.